-- Pain at the side of your wrist beneath the base of your thumb; moving your thumb can increase this pain.
+- Pain at the side of your wrist under the base of your thumb.
+Moving your thumb can increase this pain.

 - Wrist pain that has spread into your forearm and thumb.

-- Mild swelling and redness at your wrist.
+- Mild swelling, redness, or warmth at your wrist.